Sones de México Ensemble History

 They celebrated their 20th Anniversary in 2014 with an all-star performance at and the Jay Pritzker Pavilion in Chicago before an audience of 10,000 people.

 They have released six albums, each telling its own story.
 Their debut ¡Que Florezca!
 [Let it Bloom] (1996) celebrated their rebirth as a band in Chicago.
 Fandango on 18th Street (2002) was a dance party set in Pilsen, the artistic heart of Chicago’s Mexican community.
 Esta Tierra Es Tuya [This Land is Your Land] (2007) served as an immigrant manifesto, and earned both a GRAMMY® and a Latin GRAMMY® nomination.
 Fiesta Mexicana (2010) was a children’s album, followed by ¡Viva La Revolución!
 (2010), which celebrated the centennial of the Mexican Revolution.

 Their latest release, 13 B’ak’tun (2013) marked the turning of the Mayan calendar in 2012.
 As performers, composers and arrangers, they have participated in a large number of cross-cultural projects with classical, Irish, blues, C&W, jazz, and rock musicians through collaborations with artists across many genres.

 In 2015, they created and performed a new live score of authentic Mexican music, including a new theme composed by ensemble member Zacbé Pichardo, for the restored 1931 Sergei Eisenstein silent film ¡Que Viva México!

-The group consists of founding members Juan Díes, Gonzalo Córdova, and René Cardoza, plus Zacbé Pichardo, Eréndira Izguerra, and Eric Hines.
-All six members of Sones de Mexico Ensemble are multi-instrumentalist researchers and educators.
+The group consists of founding members Juan Díes and Victor Pichardo, plus Zacbé Pichardo, Eréndira Izguerra, Eric Hines and Rudy Piñon.
+All six members of Sones de Mexico Ensemble are multi-instrumentalists, researchers and educators.
 Between them they are skilled at over 80 traditional Mexican folk instruments.

 The organization offers a number of educational and outreach programs, including music lessons, elementary and college residencies, children’s programs, workshops, lectures and songwriting classes.
 Mexican culture and heritage are interwoven into every performance and program.